karlopenguini/git-exercise/Story.md

 # Chapter 1: Introduction

-Once upon a time, in the office of a software development firm, there was a programmer named Steve.
+Once upon a time, in the office of a software development firm, there was a programmer named John.
 He was happy at his job.

 # Chapter 2: The Project